flynnwebdev/gdi-featured-js-intro/class5.md

 ---

 ## Let's Develop It

+Create a simple form with an input box and a submit button.

 Collect a value from the input box on the page.
 Use it inside a function of some kind.
 For example, collect a number and multiply it by five or collect a name and display a greeting.